fmeyer/cr_smart_mirror/README.md

 another server, I tend abuse on logging.
 Unfortunately, I didn't have enough time to refactory and fit a better logger.

 If I had more time I'd split up the CRAN::Repository in two, one logical interface, dealing with metadata, and other to perform file retrieve.

+My first approach was to use libarchive to expand the .tar.gz, unfortunately, my Mac wasn't collaborating and I couldn't compile the lib.
+So, I've found this trick http://stackoverflow.com/questions/856891/unzip-zip-tar-tag-gz-files-with-ruby to open a tar file using Gem::Package::TarReader

 I could've used a better scheduler than crontab, but I had to finish this thing before Christmas =)